flare-foundation/governance-proposals/FIP/FIP_16.md

 This proposal establishes a roadmap that modifies the consensus to a verifiable single builder system.
 The main goal of the single builder system migration is to designate an Entity (selected and monitored by the FIRE) to be the main builder of the blocks for the Flare Network.
-Initially this entity will be the Flare Foundation, but later multiple entities can compete for the designated builder spot by providing proof that their blocks are built in accordance with the network mandate.
+Initially, this entity will be the Flare Foundation, but later multiple entities can compete for the designated builder spot by providing proof that their blocks are built in accordance with the network mandate.
 The validator network and Flare System Protocol (FSP) entities will evolve through the transition.
 The contribution and requirement of the `FLR` token will stay the same: staked and delegated `FLR` provide votepower for entities across the ecosystem both as block validators and data providers, where the role of data providers will expand and become more and more prominent.